kilgorezer/export-shapes-data/README.md

 Your Shapes: Settings, Last 2048 user memories, Knowledge, Training, User-Specific Settings as `recent` \
 \
 User Information as `user` excluding Discord server list and Discord auth information. \
-User Authentication Information as `info`
+User Authentication Information as `info` \
+\
+\
+Make sure you are logged in before you begin the export.